AruulmozhivarmanS/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Code Explanation
+The project is divided into three modules:
+1) Prediction
+2) Behaviour
+3) Trajectory Generation

+### Prediction
+  In prediction module the data from sensor fusion module is used to generate predictions about the likley behaviour of other vehicles in the road.
+The prediction module checks if the car maintains a safe distance between other vehicles.
+It also checks if it is safe to turn.

+### Behaviour
+ Behaviour planning deals with the high level actions taken by the car.
+The inverse of the cost function given by the product of distance betwen the object and it's speed is used in the behaviour planning.
+The cost is maintaned for the closest obstacles in each lane.
+The search range for other cars is limited to 70m in order to prevent unwanted lane changes.
+The adjacent lane with the highest inverse cost is taken as the next lane.
+If the difference between inverse cost of the current lane and the adjacent lane is less than or equal to 300 then the lane change is prevented.
+This is done to prevent the car from making frequent lane changes.
+While making a double lane change the car's velocity is controlled  by deaccelerating the vehicle.
+While changing lane the target lane is checked for other vehicles.
+If there is no vehicle at a longitudinal displacement of 15m from the car and if the velocity of the vechiles at a distance of less than 35m is less than the velocity of the car then the lane change is made.
+### Trajectory Generation

+ This module takes inputs from behaviour module and generates trajectory as a list of `x,y` points.
+The car's current state is converted into local coordinates and three points at 30m interval is used to form a spline.
+The points in the spline are used for trajectory generation.
+The points are converted into global coordinates and they are added to the list of previous points to make a smooth transition from previous trajectory to the next trajectory.
 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).